Sleek Tropical Hideaway

 Four beach side villas each have a large pool, a master suite and one or two guest bedrooms.
 Krua Phranang, one of four restaurants, serves traditional Thai dishes.
 A luxurious spa provides a complete range of treatments.

-Thailand offers an unparalleled selection of private villas on the islands.
-Contact for the perfect place to accommodate your family, friends, or a sublime end to your Thailand honeymoon (below, Samjuna private villa on Koh Samui).
+Thailand offers an unparalleled selection of fully-staffed, oceanfront private villas on the islands, some regarded the very finest in the world.
+Contact for the perfect place to accommodate your family, friends, or a sublime end to your Thailand honeymoon.

 Many villas feature dramatic hillside and cliffside locations, with harmonious blend of luxury and nature, with enchanting views of and direct access to the ocean.
 Secluded villas are havens of peace and privacy, offering peak tranquility.